Mizzou-CBMI/COSMOS2/README.rst

 * Written in python which is easy to learn, powerful, and popular.
 A researcher or programmer with limited experience can begin writing Cosmos workflows right away.
 * Powerful syntax for the creation of complex and highly parallelized workflows.
 * Reusable recipes and definitions of tools and sub workflows allows for DRY code.
-* Keeps track of workflows, job information, and resource utilization and provenance in an SQL database.
+* Keeps track of workflows, job information, and resource utilization and provenance in an SQL database and log files.
 * The ability to visualize all jobs and job dependencies as a convenient image.
 * Monitor and debug running workflows, and a history of all workflows via a web dashboard.
 * Alter and resume failed workflows.